abdlmutii/jscon/README.md

 ## License
 JSCON is released under the MIT License.
 [Read more](https://opensource.org/licenses/MIT)

-## Contribute & Issues:
+## Contribution:
 Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, please open an issue on the [GitHub repository](https://github.com/abdlmutii/jscon).
+If you have any suggestions, feature requests, or bug reports, please open an issue on the [GitHub repository](https://github.com/abdlmutii/jscon), also be free to send important bugs to my <a href="mailto:abdlmutii@outlook.com">email adress</a>

-## Credits & Team
+## Credits
+Credits goes to [abdlmutii](https://github.com/abdlmutii), if you like this npm package please remember to check other work i've done.